-Geologic mapping, the processing of samples, and financial support for thin sections were all by the Dept. of Earth and Climate Sciences at Tufts University.
+Geologic mapping, the processing of samples, and financial support for thin sections were all furnished by the Dept. of Earth and Climate Sciences at Tufts University (formerly the Dept. of Earth and Ocean Sciences).
 Thin sections were made at Burnham Petrographics of Rathdrum, Idaho and Spectrum Petrographics in Vancouver, Washington.
-The Dept. of Earth and Planetary Sciences at Harvard University graciously allowed the use of their facilities for the separation of zircon crystals for some radiometric dating.
+The Dept. of Earth and Planetary Sciences at Harvard University graciously allowed the use of their facilities for the separation of zircon crystals for some radiometric ages.
 Others were separated at the Geochronology Lab at Boise State University in Idaho.
 James Crowley at Boise State deserves special thanks for his careful analysis of samples for radiometric ages.
-Some of the radiometric dates cited in this document, which had not previously been published, were obtained by Rachel Hampton at the University of Oregon and Francis MacDonald at the University of California at Santa Barbara, which are cited as personal communications.
-The author would like to thank Richard Bailey, James Crowley, Rachel Hampton, Lindley Hanson, Francis MacDonald, Bert Reuss, Martin Ross, and Margaret Thompson for thoughtful discussions and advice leading to more accurate interpretations.
-Student assistance on this project in the Department of Earth and Climate Sciences at Tufts University was provided by Brandon Levenstein, Katherine Lowe, Rose Malanga, Jenna Mello, Jason Theal, Eli West and Lara Williams.
-Thanks also goes to the Massachusetts Department of Conservation and Recreation for permitting off-trail access to wooded areas of the Middlesex Fells Reservation that made detailed mapping possible.
+Some of the radiometric dates cited in this document, which had not previously been published, were obtained by Rachel Hampton at the University of Oregon and Francis MacDonald at the University of California at Berkeley, which are cited as personal communications.
 Jacob Benner (Univ.
-Tennessee Knoxville) and Carolyn Talmadge (Tufts Technology Services) deserve special thanks for assisting with the creation of the LiDAR hill-shaded base map.
+Tennessee Knoxville) and Carolyn Talmadge (Tufts Technology Services) deserve special thanks for assisting with the creation of the LiDAR hill-shaded base map and other GIS guidance.
+The author would like to thank Richard Bailey (Northeastern Univ.), James Crowley (Boise State Univ.), Rachel Hampton (Univ. of Oregon), Lindley Hanson (Salem State Univ.), Francis MacDonald (Univ.
+California at Berkeley), Bert Reuss (Tufts Univ.), Martin Ross (Northeastern Univ.), Margaret Thompson (Wellesley College), Erkan Toraman (Salem State Univ.) and Jill Vantongeren (Tufts Univ.) for thoughtful discussions and advice leading to more accurate interpretations.
+Student assistance on this project in the Department of Earth and Climate Sciences at Tufts University was provided by Brandon Levenstein, Katherine Lowe, Rose Malanga, Jenna Mello, Jason Theal, Eli West, and Lara Williams.
+Thanks also goes to the Massachusetts Department of Conservation and Recreation for permitting off-trail access to their property during mapping.
+Without this detailed mappin